Frankie & Benny's: History

 In March 2023, the chain announced it would sell 35 more restaurants due to the current cost of living crisis.
 Up to three restaurants would be converted into Wagamama's, and their aim was to reduce the total number of restaurants from 90 to 65 by 2024.
 18 restaurants were sold off in May.

 The Restaurant Group announced in September 2023 that they would sell the company, alongside the rest of TRG's loss-making assets, to The Big Table, who own Café Rouge and Bella Italia, for £7.5 million.
 On 30 October, it was announced that the sale had been completed.
+Initially, the plan was to retire the Frankie & Benny's brand long-term and convert the majority of the remaining restaurants into the more successful format Las Iguanas and the newly-acquired Banana Tree, but Big Table CEO Alan Morgan commented, "Customers are choosing Frankie's over most businesses next to them.
+There's just no one who believes they are there!"

-In September 2024, the company's owners decided that the chain needed to return to its 1995 roots in order to reinvent the brand and build growth.
-The brand refresh (which changed the menu and brand colours to blue and red) follows extensive research carried out involving thousands of customers, old, new and potential.
-Feedback revealed that while the chain had many strengths, it needed to return to its roots.
-The aim of the rebrand is for the Big Table Group to improve in the areas where the Restaurant Group failed, and to bring back older customers and attract new ones.
+In September 2024, the chain's owners made the decision that the chain ought to revert to its 1995 origins in order to revive the brand and foster growth.
+This brand refresh, which included significant changes to the menu and a change in brand colours to blue and red, was implemented subsequent to extensive research conducted with thousands of customers, including both existing and potential customers.
+Feedback gathered indicated that while the chain had numerous strengths, a return to its roots was necessary.
+The chain unveiled new uniforms, returned to 1950s music in restaurants and relaunched its 1990s dishes on the new menu.